roomorama/cubic/README.md

     source: "...",
     queue_size: 20
   }
+end
 ~~~

+Using the above, an API call will be sent to synchronise the measurements once  the number of
-Note that the queue is stored in memory and therefore different processes have different queues.
+buffered calls reaches `queue_size`.
+Note that the queue is stored in memory and therefore
+different processes have different queues.

 ##### Namespacing